jameslawler/notes/docs/portuguese-language/verbs/mudar.md

 ## Writing Prompts

-1. Descreva um hábito que você deseja mudar.
+1. Descreva um hábito que deseja mudar.
 Describe a habit that you want to change on yourself.
-2. O que você mudou em sua casa?
+2. O que mudou na sua casa?
 What is something you changed in your house?
 3. Como foi a experiência de mudar de escola no passado?
 How was the experience of moving schools in the past?